kartoza/osgs/sphinx/source/workflows/uploading-qgis-project.md

 ## Prepare the QGIS project

-Place the QGIS project file and its associated vector or raster data in a named directory that matches the name of the QGIS project file.
+Place the QGIS project file and its associated vector and/or raster data in a named directory that matches the name of the QGIS project file.
 In this workflow, the `SeoulOSMMirror.qgz` QGIS project file and the `SeoulOSMMirror.gpkg` GeoPackage file are in the directory `SeoulOSMMirror`.

 ## Deploy the File Browser service and upload the QGIS project

 To deploy the File Browser service run `make deploy-file-browser`.
 The file browser service can now be accessed on `/files/` e.g. https://localhost/files.
-The url will direct you to the Login page.
+The URL will direct you to the Login page.
 Sign in to the service using the File Browser username `admin` and password `<FILEBROWSER_PASSWORD>` specified in the `.env` file.

 ![Log in Page](../img/file-browser-1.png)